-How to make an RTI application
+How to make a RTI application

-Applicants should note that:
+Applicants should note the following.

-- if they seek and are granted a waiver of the application fee on the basis of general public interest, and it is determined that the information is in the broader public interest, publication of the released information is likely.
+- If they seek and are granted a waiver of the application fee on the basis of general public interest, and it is determined that the information is in the broader public interest, publication of the released information is likely.

-- their identity will not be published.
+- Their identity will not be published.
 The category of applicant will be published, i.e. Member of Parliament, media representative, private individual.

-- a summary of the application will be published.
+- A summary of the application will be published.
 This gives context to the nature of the released information.